japila-books/apache-spark-internals/docs/storage/DiskStore.md

 getBytes...FIXME

-getBytes is used when BlockManager is requested to xref:storage:BlockManager.adoc#getLocalValues[getLocalValues] and xref:storage:BlockManager.adoc#doGetLocalBytes[doGetLocalBytes].
+getBytes is used when BlockManager is requested to storage:BlockManager.md#getLocalValues[getLocalValues] and storage:BlockManager.md#doGetLocalBytes[doGetLocalBytes].

 == [[blockSizes]] blockSizes Internal Registry